 These agencies are contracted by most of the banks, credit card issuing companies and various other financial institutions.
 They report your financial activities as soon as possible to these scoring agencies.
-Financial activities include applying for a credit card, paying bill on credit card, closing a credit card, not paying a credit card etc (similarly for any other form of loan).
+Financial activities include applying for a credit card, paying the bill on credit card, closing a credit card, not paying a credit card etc (similarly for any other form of a loan).

 If you don’t take credit, your score doesn’t change, score rarely change within a month unless you take more loan within that month.